 Are you interested in the ketogenic diet, but aren’t sure about giving up some of your favorite high-carb foods?
 (Looking at you, pizza!)
 If so, keto cycling could be a great option for you to consider.
 The idea behind keto cycling is simple...
 You follow the normal, low-carb dietary restrictions of keto, except for a planned, 1-2 day break period where carbs are purposefully reintroduced to your system.

 This article will uncover the facts, presenting the pros and the cons of keto cycling so you can make an ultimate decision on if it’s right for you.
 At the end, we'll uncover our secret for how to make both regular keto and keto cycling work for your busy lifestyle.
-It includes some super handy keto solutions to make following the diet much easier and more enjoyable.
+It includes a super handy keto kit to make following the diet much easier and more enjoyable.

 Let's get started...

 First, What Is The Keto Diet?

 The keto diet involves upping the fat content in your diet and reducing your carb intake in order to get your body into a prime fat-burning state called ketosis.
 Those who follow a keto eating plan report increased energy levels, enhanced focus and greater weight loss, to name a few potential benefits.If keto is brand new to you, check out these in-depth resources to get caught up on the basics:

 Even the biggest fans of the ketogenic diet will admit it can be hard to follow.
 The dietary guidelines on keto require that your daily food intake encompass 75% fat, 20% protein and only 5% carbs.
 Only 5%!
 That means many of your favorite grain, starch, and sugar foods are off the table.
 To figure out your daily intake of fat, protein, and carbs use our keto calculator to get personalized macros.